moq-wg/moq-transport/draft-lcurley-warp.md

 The receiver MAY have multiple active subscriptions.
 The sender MUST avoid sending the same tracks twice when they overlap.

-Prior to the receipt of the first SUBSCRIBE message, the sender MAY choose default tracks to transmit.
+Prior to the receipt of the first SUBSCRIBE\_TRACK message, the sender MAY choose default tracks to transmit.
 This can avoid a round-trip of startup latency when the decision is obvious, or at the very least start warming the connection.

-Upon the receipt of the first SUBSCRIBE message, the sender SHOULD stop transmitting these default tracks.
+Upon the receipt of the first SUBSCRIBE\_TRACK message, the sender SHOULD stop transmitting these default tracks.
 The receiver MAY issue a STOP\_SENDING for any pending streams containing an undesired track.